benyanke/unisonctrl/README.md

 * Get webhooks working for reporting and monitoring
   * Number of new/existing instances
   * Instance information
-  * Report on unknown dead instances - this is important
+  * Report on unexpected dead instances - this is important
+* Log rotation/disabling for unison logs